laurencelin/GIS2RHESSys/README.md

 # GIS2RHESSys

-- Master branch serves a collection of scripts that help constructing RHESSys eco-hydrological model -- test
+- Master branch serves a collection of scripts and datasets that help constructing RHESSys eco-hydrological model
-- Soil, vegeation, and LULC databases are also stored under master branch.
+- Datasets include soil, vegeation, and LULC parameter values
-- Most tools here are coded in R with pacakage "rgrass7" to access GRASS GIS data
+- Most tools here are coded in R with pacakage "rgrass7" to access GRASS GIS data For start, please browse into the following branches
 - Jupyter notebook interfaces are newly added in the "Jupyter notebook" branch
+- standalone (working ...)

 ![Alt text](rhessys_filesystem.png?raw=true "Title")